magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/dashboards.md

 {% include images-gallery.html imageCollection="export-widget" %}

-### ThingsBoard Professional Edition export
+### IoT Hub export

-In ThingsBoard Professional Edition, dashboard export is possible in several additional formats: PDF, PNG & JPEG.
+In IoT Hub, dashboard export is possible in several additional formats: PDF, PNG & JPEG.
 This is useful when you need to send the data displayed in your dashboard by email or print.

 {% include images-gallery.html imageCollection="pro-export" %}